 Attention!
-The temperature of its alunimum housing may be very high when there is heavy load.
+The temperature of its Aluminum housing may be very high when there is heavy load.
 For precaution, we recommend users to have a fan blown towards the ESC.
-(Start with the ESC turned off), press the ON/OFF button to turn on the ESC (the indication LED comes on); and press the ON/OFF button again to turn off the ESC (the indication LED dies out).
-Note 3: Do not turn off the ESC when the motor is spinning.
-The sudden stoppage may result in unwanted damages to both the motor and ESC.
-If there is an emergency, battery plugs can
+(Start with the ESC turned off), press the ON/OFF button to turn on the ESC (the indication LED comes on); and press the ON/OFF button again to turn off the ESC (the indication LED dies out) Note 3: Do not turn off the ESC when the motor is spinning.
+The sudden stoppage may result in unwanted damage to both the motor and ESC.
+If there is an emergency, battery plugs can be pulled out to switch the ESC off.